pelargir/octopress-muut/README.md

-octopress-moot
+octopress-muut
 ================

-Use Moot for Octopress post and page comments.
+Use Muut for Octopress post and page comments.

 ## Setup